ahsumon85/simple-spring-boot-microservice/README.md

 # Overview
-The architecture is composed by five services:
+The architecture is composed by four services:

    * `micro-eureka-service`: Service **Discovery Server** created with Eureka
    * `micro-item-service`: Simple REST service created with `Spring Boot, Spring Data JPA, MySQL` to use as a **resource service**
    * `micro-sales-service`: Simple REST service created with `Spring Boot, Spring Data JPA, MySQL` to use as a **resource service**
    * `micro-gateway-service`: API Gateway created with Zuul that uses the discovery-service to send the requests to the services.
 It uses Ribbon as a Load Balancer

+`Follow the link to see Oauth2 in microservice architecture`  [secure-spring-boot-microservice](https://github.com/habibsumoncse/secure-spring-boot-microservice)

 ### tools you will need
 * Maven 3.0+ is your build tool